sbreuhaus/Responsive-Design-Notes/README.md

 Media Queries
 * Use content as a guide for breakpoints, not a device
 * Start design for phone and then work up to tablet and finally desktop
-* Can reference a specific style sheet for a specific screen size
+* Can reference a specific style sheet for a specific screen size.
+However this results in additional http  requests which can slow the site down

 ```html
 <link rel="stylesheet" media="screen and (min-width: 550px)" href="name-of-stylesheet.css">

 ```
+* Or use @media in CSS.
+Results in less stylesheets
 ```CSS
 @media screen and (min-width: 0px) and (max-width: 400px) {
   body {background-color: red;}